 In Japan, the supervisory authority for consumer co-ops is the Ministry of Health, Labour and Welfare, and the act on which they are governed is Consumer Cooperatives Act.
 Similar to other types of co-operative associations, they are given tax concession.
 They perform their business independently from the government and are granted no subsidies.

-Presiding Ministry Governing Law Consumer Co-ops consumer Co-ops Ministry of Health, Labour and Welfare Cooperative Agricultural Co-ops Ministry of Agricultural Co-operatives Act Fishery Co-ops Agriculture, Forestry and Fisheries Fishery Cooperative Act
+Presiding Ministry Governing Law Consumer Co-ops Ministry of Health, Labour and Welfare Consumer Cooperatives Act Agricultural Co-ops Ministry of Agricultural Co-operatives Act ishery Co-ops Agriculture, Forestry and Fisheries Fishery Cooperative Act